Total Account Management

 To dampen this volatility, we diversify across and within stock sectors and emphasize mid-to-large-capitalization companies with superior earnings and dividend growth potential relative to their peer group and the market as a whole.
 We build stock portfolios one stock at a time based on our outlook for each individual company.
 However, purchases and sales may reflect broader investment themes because under- and over-valuation often affects entire stock sectors.
 While our focus is on securities of individual companies, shares of low-cost, exchange-traded or mutual funds may be purchased for smaller accounts and/or in order to gain broad and diversified exposure to a specific sector of the market (e.g., small capitalization, international equities or specific industry stocks).
 Overall, we invest in companies that we want to own long term and avoid being influenced by the day-to-day gyrations of the market.

 Fixed Income Management

-In managing fixed income investments, we generally restrict our purchases to investment-grade bonds, bond mutual funds and preferred stocks.
+In managing fixed income investments, we generally restrict our purchases to investment-grade bonds, bond mutual and exchange-traded funds and preferred stocks.
 Clients’ effective marginal tax rates and market conditions will determine whether taxable or non-taxable (municipal) bonds are utilized.
 Under certain circumstances, equity securities with fixed income characteristics; e.g., utility stocks, shares of conservatively-managed real estate investment trusts (REITs) and master limited partnerships (MLPs) may supplement more traditional fixed income investments.
 We balance current return with potential risk by controlling duration, distributing bond maturities along the yield curve, carefully monitoring credit quality, and diversifying among issuers and market sectors.